folio-org/mod-graphql/src/autogen/data-structure.md

 * `required` (boolean) -- if true, indicates that the present field is mandatory within the type; otherwise false.
 * `arrayDepth` (integer) -- the number of levels of array nesting containing the object.
 This is usually 0, for simple objects, and occasionally 1, for arrays.
 It can be 2 for arrays of arrays, etc.
 * `type` -- maybe either a string containing the name of a simple GraphQL type such as `'String'` or `'Int'`; or it may be another high-level type, which is itself represented by an array like that of the containing type.

+Generated type names begin with a capital T. Those generated to represent the top-level result structure of request do not follow the T with an underscore: for example, `TinstanceRelationships`; those that represent structures included within such types (and structures included in those, and so on) do follow the T with an underscore: for example, `T_classificationtype`.